dortania/OpenCore-Install-Guide/creating-the-usb.md

 * Please do also note that AptioMemoryFix.efi has now been split between OpenCore itself and FwRuntimeServices.efi

-Here's what mine looks like\(For the majority of users you can ignore Tools but it can be useful like for Shell.efi and other such tools\):
+Here's what a populated EFI looks like:

 ![Populated EFI folder](https://i.imgur.com/HVuyghf.png)